Add to collection

 Nature of science

-Laws of motion that scientists use today were proposed by Sir Isaac Newton (1643-1727).
+Laws of motion that scientists use today were proposed by Sir Isaac Newton13 (1643-1727).
 He is regarded by many as the greatest influence in the history of science, and the newton measurement of force acknowledges his contribution.
 His laws enable people to make predictions.

 What is torque?